Tedjo73/Career-Guidance-Platform/README.md

-# Career Guidance Platform
+# Makaota Career & Education Platform

-A full-stack career guidance web platform that connects students, higher education institutions, and companies.
+A full-stack career guidance and education platform that connects students, higher education institutions, and companies.
 The application streamlines admissions, provides course discovery, and facilitates graduate employment opportunities.

 ## Table of Contents